Primis1/Obsidian-Vault/finance/Valuation/Volatility & Risk Assessment.md

 ### Market risk & Sentiments:
 - Reminder about global market sentiments reflected in #yield-curve,  reflecting institutional fear/greed
 - #equity-risk premium over risk-free rate(bond yield), the more premium investors require for risk taken, the bigger likelihood of crash/bear market

+- Risk is only in the future, but we can measure it only from past
+- Risk-Profile is not the same for every company